What to do if your child is unwell

 First aid during the school day

-We have trained paediatric first aiders on the school staff.
-All of our staff attend annual training in basic first aid.
+We have trained paediatric first aiders on the school staff, designated across all (EYFS, KS1 and KS2) phases.
+In addition, all staff attend annual INSET training in emergency first aid.

 Sometimes children have accidents while at school.
 In these circumstances they will receive treatment in school.
 A note will go home with the child if it is felt that you should know the details of what has happened.